Blu3u/Blu3u/README.md

 ## 🎮 My Post-Work Endeavors in Progress

 - Leading ``The Factory Must Survive`` indie game development project.

+## 🚀 My Purpose

+> “The irony of man's condition is that the deepest need is to be free of the anxiety of death and annihilation; but it is life itself which awakens it, and so we must shrink from being fully alive.”
+― Ernest Becker, The Denial of Death

+My life's goal is to contribute to the emergence of digital consciousness in any way I can, paving the way for a future, where people will be liberated from the oppressive limitations of biological bodies.

 ## 🎨 My Interests